More details

 System Expansion: What is it exactly?

-DEISO Life Cycle Assessment LCA training plans and courses
+Life Cycle Assessment training plans advertisement

 System expansion is taking into account the externalities of a system or product while evaluating it.
 Externalities are environmental impacts that aren’t directly linked to how a system or product is made or used.
 Still, they nevertheless have the potential to influence the environment.
 Energy usage, pollution, and using land and water are externalities.
 System expansion is a crucial stage in LCA because it allows for a more detailed examination of the environmental effects of a system or product and may help identify potential environmental issues missed in the first evaluation.